5 Practical Steps to Integrate AI into Your Business Operations

 Your phased rollout could look like this:

-1. Sales: you run a preliminary test by using AI to recommend pricing adjustments based on customer profile.
+- Sales: You run a preliminary test using AI to recommend pricing adjustments based on customer profiles.

-2. Customer Success: in phase two you use AI to generate health scores to predict and prevent churn.
+- Customer Success: you use AI to generate health scores to predict and prevent churn, proactively addressing issues before they impact customer satisfaction.

 5. Establish Ongoing AI Management